India at the Commonwealth Games: Early years post-independence (1950s–1970s)

-However, the first few editions were very challenging for the nation.
-Post-independence, India mainly participated in athletics but medals were few and far between until things took a turn for the better in 1958.
-Legendary sprinter Milkha Singh became the first Indian to win a gold medal at the Commonwealth Games, clinching the top spot in the men's 440 yard event at Cardiff 1958.
-India bagged another gold in the same edition when heavyweight wrestler Lila Ram won in the men's 100kg freestyle category.
-Cardiff 1958 was a historic year for women's participation too as track and field athletes Stephanie D’Souza and Elizabeth Davenport became the first Indian women to compete at the Commonwealth Games.
+Post India's independence in 1947, the country did not compete in the next Commonwealth Games in 1950.
+It competed as an independent nation for the first time in the 1954 British Empire and Commonwealth Games at Vancouver.
+It mainly took part in the athletics events, and did not win any medals.
+In the 1958 Games at Cardiff, India fared better, winning two gold medals and a silver medal to finish eighth in the medal table.
+Sprinter Milkha Singh became the first Indian to win a gold medal at the Commonwealth Games, clinching the top spot in the men's 440 yard event.
+Heavyweight wrestler Lila Ram won the other gold medal for India in the men's 100kg freestyle category.
+In the 1958 Games, track and field athletes Stephanie D'Souza and Elizabeth Davenport became the first Indian women to compete at the Commonwealth Games.
+India did not take part in the 1962 Games in Perth.